robertmaxwilliams/mastml-weekly/week-1.md

   * Gained some understanding of the progress of a person who works on this project
 - Built on mac and updated build instructions
 - Read some of the source and saw how sklearn models are used interchangably
+- It seems that there are many classification models already in place?

+**Current goal:** run kernel ridge regression on Boston Housing

 ## Work Hours

 Day | Luke hours | Max hours
 --- | --- | ---
 Monday | 8:00 - 4:15 | 8:00 - 4:15